44100hertz/branchy16/README.md

 Branchy16 is WIP, so all of this can change.
 A full programming guide will be made as it solidifies.
 For details on the current implementation, look at the C source in emulator/.

+## Clock speed

+Branchy16 has a 153.6khz clock speed.

+Clock speed is 8 cycles per 60hz scan line, calculated as 60fps * 320 scan lines * 8 cycles = 153.6khz.

+With all available branches in action, branchy16 is running a rough equivalent to 37.5mhz.

 ## Addressing

 Branchy16 is 16-bit.
 Addressing is 16 bits, every instruction is 16 bits, and every register is 16 bits.
 This limits address space to 128KiB, which is shared by every branch.
 The first 120KiB are general-purpose, and the last 8KiB are used for devices.